hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And neither look aside nor stray,
 >
-> Whate'er the prospect may present,
+> Whatever the prospect may present,
 >
 > But keep the road that others went.
 >